MikhaD/nixos-config/modules/home-manager/tmux/README.md

 This section shows the current tmux session name with a tmux icon before it.

 #### 2: Window List
 This section shows the list of windows in the current session, styled to look like tabs.
-The current window is highlighted in the classic tmux status bar green.
+The current window is highlighted in the color specified by `prompt.color` (default is the classic tmux green).

 #### 3: System Info
 This section can be configured to show various system information, provided by custom scripts included by this module should they be enabled.

+The `prompt.info` option can be set to:
+- `true` to enable all info sections
+- `false` to disable all info sections
+- An attribute set to configure individual sections

 ##### 3.1 Host
 This shows the hostname of the current machine with a computer icon before it.
 It can be toggled with `tmux.prompt.info.host` and is enabled by default.